Your Complete Wedding Bar Shopping List

-Ready to DIY your wedding bar?
-While you’ll definitely need to hit the liquor store at some point, there’s more to a good bar than just booze.
+Ready to stock your wedding bar?
+While you’ll definitely need to hit the liquor store at some point, there’s more to designing your wedding bar than just booze.
 You’ll need everything from tools like strainers and shakers to glassware to serve your drinks in.
-Keep in mind that some venues will already have the bar stocked with supplies, so it’s best to ask what yours is equipped with before you go on a major shopping spree.
+Keep in mind that some wedding venues will already have the bar stocked with supplies, so it’s best to ask what yours is equipped with before you go on a major shopping spree.

 Here is the ultimate wedding bar shopping list.

-Ok, so what alcohol you buy for your big day is really up to you and what type of bar you’re having.
-You’re definitely not obligated to have top shelf liquor and imported wine, so if you want to serve craft brews and some inexpensive chardonnay, go for it!
-Here is the basic list of what wedding bars typically hold, but remember, you’re free to tweak it to meet your needs.
+Ok, so what alcohol you buy for your big day is really up to you and what type of wedding bar you’re having — open bar or cash bar.
+You’re definitely not obligated to have top-shelf liquor and imported wine, so if you want to serve craft brews and some inexpensive chardonnay, go for it!
+Here is the basic list of how to stock a wedding bar, but remember, you’re free to tweak it to meet your needs.

 - Liquor (usually gin, vodka and whisky)